John Diva and the Rockets of Love

 John Diva & the Rockets of Love is a German glam metal band founded in 2009.
-Sometimes abbreviated to JDATROL, the group is known for its live shows and the elaborate legend surrounding its members.
-The five-piece has made it its self-described mission to evoke "the halcyon days of Van Halen, Bon Jovi, Kiss, and Whitesnake, blessed with a smidge of Def Leppard and Mötley Crüe."
+Sometimes abbreviated to JDATROL, the five-piece has made it its self-described mission to evoke "the halcyon days of Van Halen, Bon Jovi, Kiss, and Whitesnake, blessed with a smidge of Def Leppard and Mötley Crüe."

 Background

-According to the band's official biography, founding member and lead singer John Diva was brought up in San Diego, California by a single mother heavily involved in the city’s Rock scene.
+According to the band's official fictitiuous biography, founding member and lead singer John Diva was brought up in San Diego, California by a single mother heavily involved in the city’s Rock scene.
 His father, a showband musician who toured the US casino circuit, was absent for most of his life.
-Through his mother, he first came in contact with music: “It was cherry pop tarts, Cheetos and a whole lotta AC/DC in my world.“ After witnessing what he perceived to be the decline of the golden era of rock’n’roll, Diva first decided to become a musician.
+Through his mother, he first came in contact with music.